LOCATION: Parking lot of Range Country Motel

 TYPE OF CHARGER: Tesla Supercharger

 LOCATION DETAILS: The Range Country Motel is nice place to stop in the quaint little town of Murdo, SD.
 The hotel was awesome and let us hang out in the lobby while we were charging.
 There were a few restaurants and things to see if you walked into town, which was not far at all.
-We chose not to do this, but there were a few different options to occupy your time while charging.
+We chose not to do this, but there were a few different options to occupy time while charging.

 WHAT WE DID WHILE CHARGING: Well, we discovered that we had a faulty charger, a little too late.
 However, the people we met at this stop were absolutely phenomenal.
 When we started charging, we each spent a few minutes calling home to talk to our families.
 Amanda’s kids wanted to know if there were trees where we were located, while Whitney’s husband was just glad we were still alive.

-When we went back to the car, we discovered that our Supercharger had not fully charged our vehicle, but at the same time, a nice red Tesla was pulling up to the Supercharger too.
+When we went back to the car, we discovered that our Supercharger had not fully charged our vehicle, but at the same time, a nice red Tesla was pulling up to the Supercharger, too.
 We soon discovered Dan was on his way to Edmonton, Canada!
 He taught us so much about our car simply by looking at the VIN number on the vehicle.
-(Follow us on our Facebook page to see a few videos featuring Dan, who even summons his Tesla to drive without anyone at the wheel!)
+(Follow us on our Facebook page to see a few videos featuring Dan, who even summons his Tesla to drive without anyone behind the wheel!)

 When, after several more minutes and our car was still not fully charged, we noticed the power line transformer was making a clicking noise, so we called our coworker, Levi, a lineman at Stearns Electric Association.
-He told us, from what we could tell, that he thought it was an Oil Circuit Recloser (OCR).
+He told us, from what information we could tell him, that he thought it was an Oil Circuit Recloser (OCR).
 We will investigate further when we travel back through Murdo on our way home.

 Either way, we had a pretty great, albeit long, stop.